 Curriculum developed in collaboration with the International Institute for Innovative Instruction.
-Advisory Board (listed on page 250)

 A tremendous need exists for technical experts with the ability to develop, implement and manage computer information systems; this growing need has given rise to activities that embrace elements of both computer science and management science.
 Although closely related, these elements are distinct.
 The emerging discipline has come to be known as Management Information Sciences (MIS).